3 Steps to Create a Life of Constant Travel

 There are many ways to create a residual income.
 They all revolve around building a business of some kind.
 Even if you residual income investing, then investing is your business.

 - Build a residual income and then travel, thus living off the residual income.

 Both have the same end result.

-Number one means it will take longer for you to actually start traveling but your residual income will probably grow faster.
+Number one means it will take longer for you to actually start traveling.
+But your residual income will grow faster.

-Number two means you need something to sustain your travels while to build the income.
+Number two means you need something to sustain your travels while you build the income.

 Step Three – Go Do It.

-Once you have your plan of how to create a residual income then you have to implement it, but you don’t just implement, you have to continue do do it.
+Once you have your plan of how to create a residual income then you have to implement it.
+But don’t just implement it, you have to continue to do it.
 Persistence is the key.